 - Unusual sensation (possibly burning feeling) in the chest

 Treatment is focused on reversing the cause of inflammation and reducing symptoms.
-Corticosteroids may be given to reduce inflammation, especially before long-term scarring occurs.
+Corticosteroids may be given to reduce inflammation, often before long-term scarring occurs.

-Antibiotics are usually not helpful or needed.
+Antibiotics are usually not helpful or needed, unless there is a secondary infection.
 Oxygen therapy may be helpful.

 In cases of swallowing and stomach problems, eating small meals in the upright position can help.
 In severe cases, a feeding tube in the stomach is needed.